 While I prefer the extra capacity of the new Gossamer Gear Gorilla backpack for overnights and multi-day trips, the Kumo is large enough for me to pack all of the Oh Shit! gear (see Day Hikers’ 10 Essentials Guide) I bring for my more adventuresome day hikes and trail maintenance work trips in the White Mountains.
 I also use it around town and for air travel because it’s perfectly sized for riding the subway and airplane travel.
 It also sails through TSA machines because it doesn’t have an internal aluminum stay.

 A Dyneema Murmur

-While all of these “upgrades” add weight to the basic 2012 Murmur, they also add a lot of functionality and comfort to the more basic Murmur pack, at a negligible price difference ($140 for the Murmur vs. $165 for the Kumo.)
+While all of these “upgrades” add weight to the basic Murmur, they also add a lot of functionality and comfort to the more basic Murmur pack, at a negligible price difference.

-Granted the Murmur is half the weight, but having inflicted substantial abrasion damage to my old (pre-2012) silnylon Murmur, upgrading to a Dyneema version is worth the extra 8 ounces to me because it will last longer.
+Granted the Murmur is half the weight, but having inflicted substantial abrasion damage to my old (pre-2012) silnylon Murmur, upgrading to the new version is worth the extra 8 ounces to me because it will last longer.
 Silnylon is far too fragile for New England and doesn’t respond well to being dragged on rocks above treeline or bushwhacks through spruce!

-Further, I’m quite impressed by water repellancy of the Dyneema fabric.
-I think it’s a real coup that Gossamer Gear has developed a 140d version of the fabric that is lighter than the Dyneema grid used by other UL manufacturers, and is much more abrasion and UV resistant than cuben fiber.
+Further, I’m quite impressed by the water repellency of the Dyneema fabric.
+I think it’s a real coup that Gossamer Gear has developed a 140d version of the fabric that is lighter than the Dyneema grid used by other UL manufacturers and is much more abrasion and UV resistant than Dyneema fiber.